This post may contain affiliate links. Please read our disclosure policy.

 Oat free

-Since they're ground into a fine powder for use in this recipe, you can substitute for oats with quinoa flakes.
-I've tried this recipe with that substitution, by weight, and although the muffins were a tiny bit more fragile, the recipe worked great.
+Since they're ground into a fine powder for use in this recipe, you can substitute for oats with quinoa flakes.ย I've tried this recipe with that substitution, by weight, and although the muffins were a bit more fragile, overall it worked great.

 Blueberries